We would like to see pupils as close to 100% as possible but understand that at times, we all get sick. We strive to-

 - Display key information about attendance around the school and celebrate high attendance.

-Classroom doors open at 8.50am.
-This is the time your child must be in the classroom.
+For Reception to Year 6, classroom doors open at 8.45am.
+This is the time your child must be in school.

 Arriving late in school